Training

 The CADA Symposium (all cohorts)

-The C-CLEAR-ARIES Doctoral Alliance (CADA) Symposium is an annual two-day symposium in which ARIES students join with the Cambridge University C-CLEAR DTP to present their work either orally or through a poster, and take part in joint training activities.
+The C-CLEAR-ARIES Doctoral Alliance (CADA) Symposium is an annual two-day symposium in which ARIES PGRs join with the Cambridge University C-CLEAR DTP to present their work either orally or through a poster, and take part in joint training activities.
 Past training has involved Infohackit, CSAP and Media Skills training.